mdsumner/sctrip/README.md

 sctrip
 ======

-The goal of sctrip is to ... reboot the trip package on a firmer basis.
+The goal of sctrip is to reboot the trip package on a firmer basis.

 It's not very functional yet, but the goal is to create normal-form PATH objects that fit within a very general framework for structured data.
-PATHs aren't that useful, but converting from external path-forms to PRIMITIVE forms and back is very useful.
+PATHs aren't that useful in normal-form, but converting from external path-forms to PRIMITIVE forms and back is **very useful**.
 More soon.

 Installation
 ------------